 Best Accent Color to Paint Inside the House

 Blue is one of the most popular accent colors for bedrooms and living rooms.
 Choose an accent color that’s simple yet bold enough to make a colorful statement in the right room.
 Bright reds like tulip and chili pepper are popular choices for smaller rooms like libraries, closets or pantries.
 Refreshing oranges like basketball and papaya liven up kitchens and statement walls.
 And, greens can bring a calm to sitting rooms.

 Trendy jewel tones like ruby, emerald, amethyst, sapphire and peridot also serve well as accent colors.
 Break up solid accent walls with strategically placed artwork, photographs and mirrors.

 If you want to splurge on a single room, a professional painter can achieve flawless results.
 Find a local interior painter to get started on your next interior design project.

 Use accent colors in removable items like plants, upholstery, knick-knacks and storage solutions if you want stage and sell your home.

 Popular Interior House Colors

 Popular classic interior colors are beige, gray, white and warm, Earthy tones.
-Trendy interior colors include blush pink, true blues and soft pastels.
+Trendy interior and calming colors include blush pink, true blues and soft pastels.
 Check out the paint colors of the year for more trending ideas.